-A factual guide for visitors to the Angkor Wat temple complex in Siem Reap, Cambodia.
-Guaranteed: concise information for visitors to Siem Reap and those visiting the Angkor complex, and subjective recommendations on places I think are worth seeing – I don’t duplicate popular lists.
+A practical guide for travelers visiting the Angkor Wat temple complex in Siem Reap, Cambodia Guaranteed: concise information for visitors to Siem Reap and those visiting the Angkor complex, and subjective recommendations on places I think are worth seeing – I don’t duplicate popular lists.

 1 Is Angkor Wat worth seeing?